 Figure legends

 Figure 1.
-Phosphoproteomics analysis from a single-cell to a 16-cell embryo. (a) Scheme of the experiment, see text and methods for details (b) Correlation coefficients for two randomly selected time points (c) Total number of phosphosites detected and their distribution according to the localization probability score. (d) Distribution of phosphosites identified among serine, threonine and tyrosine. (e) Hierarchical clustering of significantly changing phosphosites (ANOVA, Benjamini-Hochberg correction, FDR 0.05), reveals 4 clusters with distinct regulation (A-D).
-Dashed boxes in clusters A and D are zoomed to highlight dynamic phosphorylation patterns (dashed lines depict the time points of cell division). (f) STRING network of functionally associated proteins undergoing dynamic phosphorylation (each node represents a protein).
+The dynamic phosphoproteome from a single-cell to a 16-cell embryo.
+(A) Scheme of the experiment, see text and methods for details.
+(B) Correlation coefficients for two randomly selected time points.
+(C) Total number of phosphosites detected and their distribution according to the localisation probability score.
+(D) Distribution of phosphosites identified among serine, threonine and tyrosine.
+(E) Hierarchical clustering of significantly changing phosphosites (ANOVA, Benjamini-Hochberg correction, FDR 0.05), reveals 4 clusters with distinct regulation (A-D).
+Dashed boxes in clusters A and D are zoomed-in to highlight dynamic phosphorylation patterns (dashed lines depict the time points of cell division).
+(F) STRING network of functionally associated proteins undergoing dynamic phosphorylation (each node represents a protein).
 Vicinity clustering reveals three main groups (yellow, blue and orange) with high degree of association.
-Radar plots show the corresponding GO terms overrepresented (adjusted p value <0.05) for each group (axes show -Log10(adj p value) for each GO term). (g) Examples of proteins with known association showing similar oscillating phosphorylation.
+Radar plots show the corresponding GO terms overrepresented (adjusted p value <0.05) for each group (axes show -Log10(adj p value) for each GO term).
+(G) Count of consensus phosphosite motifs detected in each of the differentially regulated phosphosite clusters (note: the sum of consensus sites exceeds the number of phosphosites due to redundancy between motif predictions).
+(H) Examples of proteins with known association showing similar oscillating phosphorylation.
 Plots highlight the dynamic trend of the cluster (grey) and selected phosphosites (orange) over time, flanked by illustrations of protein complexes formed by the proteins undergoing dynamic phosphorylation.
-Proteins highlighted in bold show at least one oscillating phosphosite in our dataset. (h) Count of consensus phosphosite motifs detected in each of the differentially regulated phosphosite clusters (note: the sum of consensus sites exceeds the number of phosphosites due to redundancy between motif predictions).
+Proteins highlighted in bold show at least one oscillating phosphosite in our dataset.

 Figure 2.
-High-resolution targeted phosphoproteomics reveals a single wave of phosphorylation during early cell divisions. (a) Scheme of the experiment, see text and methods for details (b) Heat map shows a tightly regulated, single wave of phosphorylation over each of the two cell divisions.
-Dashed lines depict times when cell divisions were recorded. (c) Single phosphosite plots from selected proteins.
+High-resolution targeted phosphoproteomics reveals switch-like mitotic phosphorylation in vivo.
+(A) Scheme of the experiment, see text and methods for details.
+(B) Heat map shows a highly synchronous wave of phosphorylation preceding each of the two cell divisions.
+Dashed lines depict times when cell divisions were recorded.
+(C) Single phosphosite plots from selected proteins.
 Each dot represents a biological replicate (n=3).
-Dashed lines depict times when cell divisions were recorded. (d) Average trend for phosphosites previously reported to be upregulated in mitosis opposes the trend of CDK1 inhibitory phosphorylation (Y15).
+Dashed lines depict times when cell divisions were recorded.
+(D) Average trend for phosphosites previously reported to be upregulated in mitosis opposes the trend of CDK1 inhibitory phosphorylation (Y15).

 Figure 3.
-Phosphoproteomics on egg extract show differences between interphase and mitotic phosphorylation. (a) Scheme of the experiment, see text and methods for details (b) Quantification of DNA replication in each biological replicate. (c) Overlap between in vivo (embryo) and in vitro (egg extract) phosphoproteomics. (d) Hierarchical clustering of dynamic phosphosites (ANOVA, Benjamini-Hochberg correction, FDR 0.05) reveals differential regulation of phosphosites during S-phase and mitosis. (e) Count of phosphosites according to their potential upstream kinase for each cluster. (f) Dynamic trend of potential kinase targets per cluster. (g) Behavior of dynamic phosphosites detected in both the in vivo and in vitro experiments.
+Behaviour of the phosphoproteome during DNA replication and mitosis.
+(A) Scheme of the experiment, see text and methods for details.
+(B) Quantification of DNA replication in each biological replicate.
+(C) Overlap between in vivo (embryo) and in vitro (egg extract) phosphoproteomics.
+(D) Hierarchical clustering of dynamic phosphosites (ANOVA, Benjamini-Hochberg correction, FDR 0.05) reveals differential regulation of phosphosites during S-phase and mitosis.
+(E) Count of phosphosites according to their potential upstream kinase for each cluster.
+(F) Dynamic trend of potential kinase targets per cluster.
+(G) Behavior of dynamic phosphosites detected in both the in vivo and in vitro experiments.